Matteo842/SaveState/README.md

     * Suggests save game paths based on Steam UserData conventions.
     * Configure backup profiles for Steam games directly from the detected list.
 * **Drag & Drop Profile Creation:** Drag a game's shortcut (`.lnk` file) onto the main window to automatically extract the game name and installation path, then initiates a background search for the save location.
+* **Manual Profile Creation:** Easily add any game by specifying a profile name and the path to its save folder.
 * **Minecraft Java Edition Support:**
     * Automatically locates the default `.minecraft/saves` folder.
     * Lists all installed worlds, reading the world name from `level.dat` if the optional `nbtlib` library is present (falls back to folder name otherwise).